Delipop revolutionizes the way of shopping in the city

 Intended for customers living in the heart of cities, it must be distinguished on the one hand from the classic “drive”, which requires the use of a car and on the other hand, from home delivery.

-Food e-commerce has long been the last bastion that resisted digital, but consumers, after the successive confinements due to Covid-19, are increasingly tending to use the Web to buy food.
+Food e-commerce has long been the last bastion that resisted digital, but consumers, following the successive confinements due to Covid-19, are increasingly tending to use the Web to buy food.
 This is how almost all major retail brands have embarked on the adventure of pedestrian drive, the fatal weapon in the “battle of the last mile” and the conquest of the urban customer: Cora, E.Leclerc, Carrefour, Auchan…

 READ ALSO Attacks in the Red Sea: Ikea facing delivery problemsBut if the principle of the pedestrian drive is very simple, its implementation is not… The business model of these pedestrian collection points is not obvious and only offers uncertain profitability for the brands that propose it.
 The costs are numerous: renting premises in the city center, hiring staff to deliver orders, the fleet of trucks to set up, etc. This is why certain players quickly lowered their ambitions in this area by putting the brakes on the development of pedestrian drive openings.
 “In food e-commerce, which has exploded in particular since the Covid-19 crisis, the problem to be solved remains that of the last mile,” summarizes Stéphane Legatelois, 54, a logistics professional who previously worked at Rakuten and at Carrefour.
 But the entrepreneur claims to have found the solution to save the pedestrian drive, which he considers to be “the ideal instrument for virtuous and sustainable logistics, making it possible to shape the city of the future”.